elsagk/Immo_Eliza_regression/README.md

 ## Usage

-- Retrieve a list of properties from the HTML page source of the website.
+-Retrieve a list of properties from the HTML page source of the website.

-- Extract poperties' information from immoweb for each property.
+-Extract poperties' information from immoweb for each property.